The Irony of the Diversity Idol: Damore Contra Bogost

 Yet how self-defeating is Bogost’s postmodernism.
 If the woman I love does not matter to me more than the fellow across the street, then the relationship is stripped of its special value.
 And this, as it were, is the essence of a mind like Bogost’s.
 Fundamentally afraid of life itself, the postmodernist shirks from the hard work of severe evaluation and judgment.
 In this he is like a man who, upon being told that he must climb a mountain in order to obtain a medicine he needs to be in good health, though it is one that only so many can have, declares that doing so is too painful, since thereby others should be deprived.
 The result is melancholy, sickness and despair, all because he refused to recognize that truth is not determined by mere feeling.
 One might pity Bogost, who merits pity if anyone does, but the problem is that he intends to infect the rest of us with his disease, which he takes for wisdom and virtue.

-Like the envy that is its source, equality of outcome derives from human psychology, from the permanent truth that there's nothing we children of pride detest more than the thought: "That person is better than me."
+better than me.”
 So it is also with the related concept of “implicit bias.”
 Here too the driving force is rooted in our dark human nature, in people being unwilling to recognize superior ability—unless, of course, it is their own.
-For superiority by its very nature induces a burning, violent envy, like a child who wants to destroy his parent's favored sibling.
+For superiority by its very nature induces a burning, violent envy, like a child who wants to destroy his parent’s favored sibling.
 Indeed, from childhood on, man—the esteeming animal—defines himself in terms of competition, rank, hierarchy.
 No artist or athlete wants to be equal to another.
 Not every man, waxing indignant about inequality, wants the same income as every neighbor.
 Almost none do, in fact.
 Like suffering and death, this extreme competiveness is a law of Nature, from which we merely issue.
 Try to get rid of it, and see what mediocrity, corruption and degeneration follow.
 I say, look around you.
 Perchance you will see Ian Bogost shedding his postmodern tears.

 More by Christopher DeGroot here.